fedepaol/hugoblog/content/posts/writing-kubernetes-controllers.md

     .
 ```

-`ObjectMeta` contains informations that are common to all the objects handled by the Kubernetes API.
+`ObjectMeta` contains information that is common to all the objects handled by the Kubernetes API.

 ### Spec and Status

-`spec` and `status` are a convention followed by all the kubernetes object.
-They are type specific, and idea behind them is pretty simple: `spec` represent the desired state set by the user, `status` represents the status observed by the controller and reported back to the user.
+`spec` and `status` are a convention followed by all the kubernetes objects.
+They are type specific, and the idea behind them is pretty simple: `spec` represents the desired state set by the user, `status` represents the status observed by the controller and reported back to the user.

 ![](/images/reconciliation/specstatus.png)

 ## To Sum Up

-A controller job is to read what the user want (the `spec`), apply it and report the `status` back.
+A controller job is to read what the user wants (the `spec`), apply it and report the `status` back.

 Depending on the controller, applying the spec may result in changing specs of other types (such as the replicaset vs pods example) or interacting with something external to the cluster (such as the underlying baremetal configuration).
 Ideally, the spec is reconciled, the status reaches the desired one and is reported back to the user.

-## There no such thing as a "Go Client"
+## There's no such thing as a "Go Client"
 When I approached kubernetes for the first time, I thought there was an universal go library to handle all the types.

-The truth is, client-go is more like a framework: there is a client for each api group, for example:
+The truth is, [client-go](https://github.com/kubernetes/client-go) is more like a framework: there is a client for each api group, for example:

 - the client used to handle pods is the one related to the `core` group
 - the client used to handle daemonsets is the one related to the `app` group